-If you're not concerned with error handling, network hiccups, maximum uptime, security compliance, SLA, or any of the other really good practices out there, then this document isn't for you.
+If you're not concerned with error handling, network hiccups, maximum uptime, security compliance, SLAs, or any of the other really good practices out there, then this document isn't for you.

 In addition to our Technical Requirements this document describes some of the best practices that you should follow when using any webservice.
 Failure to do these things may result in connectivity issues and service interruptions, neither of which are covered under our service level agreement.